 The title of this blog comes from a sports related analogy.
 Much like basketball players who hang around a gym all the time are called gym rats, my entire life has been spent hanging around history.
 Whether it be books, educational films, board games, toy soldiers, or historical sites, I am a history rat.

 My credentials –

-I teach 8th grade US history and 6th grade World History in a small town in northern Illinois and have done so for almost 20 years at my current school.
+I teach 8th grade US history and 6th grade World History in a small town in northern Illinois and have done so for 21 years at my current school.
 My students participate in the History Fair (National History Day) program yearly.
 I feel it is a worthy program for all students as they learn how to investigate history hands-on.
 I try to design lessons that use a variety of primary sources and make students think about using evidence to establish a point of view or to examine multiple points of view about an event or person in history.

 I designed a teaching model using primary documents which I have spoken about at the National Council for the Social Studies Annual Conference as well as the Illinois Council for the Social Studies and Northern Illinois University.